spiderforrest/tono/general/data.md

 If a user's datafile needs to be synchronized across multiple servers or dynamically assembled from multiple sources on demand, *that work must be done before the datafile is provided to the Dote client.*

 Each datafile contains one large array that contains many individual Dote objects (todos, notes, tags), henceforth referred to as "items".
-(See the "Item notes" section below for details.)
+(See the *Items* section below for details.)

-Although Dote is built around the idea of parent/child relationships and inheritance of properties through those relationships, the list of items in JSON form is a flat structure where every item is on the same level; no item is actually nested inside of another item in JSON.
+Although Dote is built around the idea of parent/child relationships and inheritance of properties through those relationships, the list of items in JSON form is a flat array; no item is actually nested inside of another item in JSON.

-## Item notes
+## Items

 Items take the form of individual JSON objects within the single array in the user's JSON datafile, and those objects contain key-value pairs that store data about the item in question.
 Users can add arbitrary key-value pairs to items whenever they'd like.